-How to get to Scenic World?
+How to Get to Scenic World?

-- The route has toll roads.
+- Please note that the route includes toll roads.

-Logistics of the walk
+Logistics of the Castle Head walk

-- Starting and finishing point: Scenic World bus stop.
+- Starting and Finishing point: Scenic World bus stop.

 - Grade: Easy to Moderate (Moderate only because of the distance).

-- Type of walk: Return.
+- Type of Walk: Return.